cristiano-dev-pt/cristiano-dev-pt/README.md

-- 👋 Hi, I’m Cristiano, also known as 12cris or here cristiano-dev-pt.
+- 👋 Hi, I’m Cristiano, also known as 12cris or here portucode-pt.
 - 👀 I’m interested in Tech, History and Phones (tech, lol.)
 - 🌱 I’m currently learning to use this, idfk...
 - 📫 Socials .
 X: @BonelabsFord Tiktok: @cris.onvr